,

 5. How does CoQ10 benefit those with heart dysfunction or heart failure?

-CoQ10 supports heart health by improving energy and endurance, crucial for individuals with heart dysfunction or failure.
+CoQ10 supports heart health by improving energy and endurance, which is vital for people with heart dysfunction or failure.

 6. Is PreciQ effective for managing chronic fatigue syndrome?